Gaiotto conjecture for $Rep_q(GL(N-1|N))$: Quantum supergroups and factorizable sheaves

 \subsection{Quantum supergroup}

 We fix a transcendental complex number $q\in\BC$.
 For a definition of $U_q(\fgl(N-1|N))$ see~\cite{y,chw}.
 Note that the definition depends on a choice of a Borel subalgebra of $\fgl(N-1|N)$, but the resulting quantum algebras are all isomorphic according to~\cite[Proposition 7.4.1]{y2}.
 We will use the so called {\em mixed} Borel subalgebra all of whose simple roots are odd isotropic.
+More precisely, we fix a basis $\delta_1,\ldots,\delta_{N-1},\varepsilon_1,\ldots,\varepsilon_N$ of diagonal entries weights of the diagonal Cartan subgroup of $\GL(N-1|N)$.
+The positive simple roots with respect to the mixed Borel subalgebra of $\GL(N-1|N)$ are as follows:

 In this case the defining relations (quantum analogues of Serre relations) of $U_q(\fgl(N-1|N))$ are explicitly written down in~\cite[Lemma 6.1.1(i)]{y} and~\cite[Proposition 2.7(AB)]{chw}.